wdporter/i-am-that-ebook/src/82-absolute-perfection-is-here-and-now/readme.md

 <p><b>M:</b> The world had all the time to get better, yet it did not.
 What
 hope is there for the future?
-Of course, there have been and will be periods of harmony and peace, when *sattva* was in ascendance, but things get destroyed by their own perfection.
+Of course, there have been and will be periods of harmony and peace, when <i>sattva</i> was in ascendance, but things get destroyed by their own perfection.
 A perfect society is necessarily static and therefore it stagnates and decays.
 From the summit all roads lead downwards.
 Societies are like people — they are born, they grow to some point of relative